dmccuskey/DMC-Corona-Library/README.md

 **Examples**

-There are several examples in the folder `examples/dmc_objects/` which show examples of how to use the `dmc_buttons` library.
+There are examples in the folder `examples/dmc_buttons/` which show how to use the `dmc_buttons` library.
+Other examples use the button class as well - check in `examples/dmc_objects/`.